oguzhan-yilmaz/balcony/docs/terraform-import.md

 !!! warning "Use Terraform v.1.5+"
     Make sure to have [Terraform version 1.5+](https://github.com/hashicorp/terraform/releases) installed on your machine.
 Otherwise, you'll get an error.

-When terraform finishes executing, you could see the generated Terraform code in the `generated.tf` file.
+When terraform finishes executing, you could see the generated Terraform code in the `generated-ec2-instances.tf` file.

 ```bash title="Print out the Generated Terraform code"
 cat generated-ec2-instances.tf